 It’s different for everyone.
 In general, you can find your ideal coverage amount by calculating your long-term financial obligations and then subtracting your assets.
 The remainder is the gap that life insurance needs to fill.
 It can be difficult to know what to include in your calculations, so we created a term life insurance calculator to help you determine your coverage needs.

 There also are a few rules of thumb that can help guide you.
-One rule of thumb is to simply multiply your annual income by 10.
+One easy way is to simply multiply your annual income by 10.
 You can also use the DIME formula as a starting point in calculating your life insurance needs.
 DIME is an acronym for Debt, Income, Mortgage and Education.

-- Debt- Total monetary value of all debt (student loans, credit cards, car loans, etc.) You’ll also want to include your anticipated funeral expenses in that debt figure.
+- Debt: Total monetary value of all debt (student loans, credit cards, car loans, etc.) You’ll likely want to include your anticipated funeral expenses here.

-- Education- Determine the cost of sending your children to college or private school.
+- Education: Estimate the cost of sending your children to college or private school.
 It is common to estimate $100,000 per child for a four-year university education at a state school.
 That includes tuition fees, room and board, and books.